VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 What are the key architectural features?
 Server-side, UI, multi-tier, cloud, etc.

-## Conference Management Bounded Context
+### Conference Management Bounded Context

 The Conference Management bounded context is a simple two-tier, CRUD-style web application.
 It is implemented using MVC 4 and Entity Framework.

 **JanaPersona:** The team implemented this bounded context after it implemented the public Conference Management web-site that uses MVC 3.

+This bounded context must integrate with other bounded contexts that implement the CQRS pattern.

 # Patterns and Concepts